Live Science Verdict

 The Adidas Ultraboost 22 was designed with the sole aim of creating a shoe that was truly designed for womens feet, not just a smaller version of a men’s running shoe.
 Sifting through data from a study of over a million feet that showed distinct differences between men and women, Adidas found that women’s feet and heels tend to be narrower than mens, and the average instep is also shorter.

 There may be no great surprises in this data, but the all-female Adidas team were well aware that many running shoes are simply unisex ones, and the women’s version simply just a ‘smaller’ version of mens.
 And so they tweaked their last – the tool that is used to mould shoes – to truly reflect the anatomy of the female foot.

 The resulting Ultraboost 22 looks slimmer in the forefoot than the previous iterations, and the whole heel pocket area is narrower.
 The outsole, too, has been redesigned.
 And the resulting feel?
 A shoe that hugs your foot closely and is form-fitting, but not too tight.
-These are comfortable, supportive, cushioned shoes that fit exactly how running shoes should fit (opens in new tab) and could easily be worn all day.
+These are comfortable, supportive, cushioned shoes that fit exactly how running shoes should fit and could easily be worn all day.
 Plus, they look great too - attributes that qualified them for a place on our tried and tested roundup of the best running shoes for supination.

 How we tested

 I tested this shoe on multiple short easy runs (around 4-5 miles) and two longer ones (10 miles and 13 miles).
 I also tested the shoe on a treadmill, on wet roads after a downpour and on the trails of a local park.

 Build and cushioning